A beginners' mp3 course in modern Icelandic

 - Electronica Reykjavik/Rafmögnuð Reykjavík, dir. by Arnar Jónasson (2008): more talk than music; full documentary.

-- Backyard, dir. by Árni Sveinsson (2010): seriously endearing tour of Kimi Records bands; film website.
+- Backyard, dir. by Árni Sveinsson (2010): endearing tour of Kimi Records bands; film website.

 Movies